How are the desert plants adapted to their environmental conditions?

 The desert plants

-The desert plants are generally small-sized as compared to the plants that grow in the environments which have the water.
-The desert plants face a shortage in the water and the rain, the strong wind and an extreme rise in the temperature during the daylight.
+The desert plants are generally small-sized as compared to the plants that grow in environments that have water.
+The desert plants face a shortage of water and rain, strong wind, and an extreme rise in the temperature during the daylight.

 The adaptation of the desert plants